-VolkerFitzpatrick is an Associate Member of The Considerate Constructors Scheme (CCS).
-As such all projects (acting in the Principal Contractor role) over six weeks' duration will be registered with CCS and abide by the CCS code of practice.
+VF will assess sites against the Considerate Constructors Scheme (CCS), where appropriate.
+Projects where VF are acting in the Principal Contractor role over six weeks' duration will be registered with CCS and abide by the CCS code of practice unless agreed otherwise in the EMS-01 Environmental Planning Meeting Agenda.
 The CCS code assesses sites over the following categories:

-- Care about Appearance

 - Respect the Community

-- · Protect the Environment
+- Care for the Environment

-- · Secure Everyone's Safety

 - · Value their Workforce